Shopping for a new Ford Fusion Hybrid?

 Good handing has always been a Fusion benefit, and the hybrids hold the road well, though they're notably heavier and less lithe in corners when you drive them back to back with the gasoline models.
 They're still better on the road than any of their hybrid competitors, though.
 Ford gets special credit for managing to keep the noise from their low-rolling-resistance tires in check, while delivering not only good handling but a forgiving ride that stays firm but doesn't jar.
 The only thing we'd fix would be the low-geared steering, which takes more turning than we expected to shuffle the Fusion through a series of back-and-forth turns.

-The Ford Fusion was a Top Safety Pick+ for 2014 (the new year's ratings aren't out yet) and the highest "Good" ratings from the IIHS for all categories except its new small-overlap front crash test, where it scores an "Acceptable".
+The Ford Fusion is a Top Safety Pick for 2015 and the highest "Good" ratings from the IIHS for all categories except its new small-overlap front crash test, where it scores an "Acceptable".
 Meanwhile, the Fusion gets five stars (the highest rating) for overall safety from the NHTSA, and five for frontal crash.
 Its side crash and rollover are rated at four stars.

 The 2015 Fusion hybrids haven't changed much from previous years; standard features include Bluetooth pairing.
 Options--which can add up quickly from the long list--include parking sensors, a rearview camera, blind-spot monitors, adaptive cruise control, and lane-correction and lane-departure systems.A technology package that adds the 8-inch LCD touchscreen for the MyFord Touch system also includes the rearview camera as well.
 Other options are remote starting, leather seats, 18-inch alloy wheels, and that space-stealing sunroof.
 Ford's excellent active park-assist capability measures a parking space and steers the car into it, while the driver accelerates and brakes; that's optional as well.